 The Medford Arts Council was particularly successful engaging local artists and the public through their community input process by hosting a postcard competition.
 They wrote a helpful "how to" postcard guide for other LCCs that are interested in pursuing the idea.

 Online surveys allow councils to collect responses over time, and easily review survey results without having to do a lot of data entry.
-Online surveys come in a variety of forms, and even councils without a webmaster can build their own online survey.
-Surveymonkey and Zoomerang are two low-cost and easy-to-use online survey providers that make creating an online survey more accessible to those with limited web skills.
+Surveymonkey is a low-cost and easy-to-use online survey providers that make creating an online survey more accessible to those with limited web skills.

 Municipalities may also be willing to help with creating and posting the survey.
 Once created, promote the survey through local media, by emailing the survey link to council contacts and listservs, and by word of mouth.
 Councils may use administrative funds to pay for these kinds of resources.